Davis Paternity Lawyers Representing Northern California

-When you have a child with someone during your marriage, the law presumes that child is yours.
-Thus, there is no need to establish parentage, unless someone challenges it.
+When you have a child with someone during your marriage, the law presumes that the child is yours.
+The presumption applies in the case of a spouse’s death or divorce if the child is born within 300 days of the event.
+Further, the presumption extends to a person who “receives the child into their home and openly holds out the child as their natural child.”
+Thus, there is no need for a married couple to establish parentage, unless someone challenges it.
 However, when you were not married to the other parent when the child was born, you must first establish you are the child’s parent before the court will issue custody or support orders in your interest.

 Parentage, or what used to be called “paternity,” is typically not an end in itself.
 Instead, it is typically a means to another end.
 Those ends might be obtaining legal and/or physical custody of your child, parenting time (visitation), or child support.
 You also may dispute parentage to reverse a child support order.